Lupus and the Biology of Digestion

 General Effects of Lupus and Lupus Medications

 We all have experienced digestive problems that make us feel sick and yet may not seem to come from any one specific source.
 They include feelings of nausea, loss of appetite, loss of taste for food, vomiting, diarrhea, constipation, gas, and more.
 Some of these general symptoms are so common and are caused by many things other than lupus.
 Because of this and the fact that digestive issues can be diffuse and hard to locate, makes getting a diagnosis tricky.
 Yet, since lupus can affect any part of the GI tract, these symptoms all need to be taken seriously.
 For example, one study estimated that approximately 60% of SLE patients that were researched showed evidence of peritonitis, yet only about 10% of these patients were clinically diagnosed with peritonitis before the study.

 These symptoms can affect your nutrition, which in turn, can make other symptoms of your lupus condition even worse.
 For example, vomiting and diarrhea can cause dehydration, which may make your feelings of pain or fatigue even worse.
 Nausea and vomiting can affect your ability to ingest and absorb nutrients and medications.
 If you don’t absorb necessary nutrients or your medications that can initiate a downward spiral in your condition, and your ability to deal with all of your other symptoms may be affected.

 Specific Effects of Lupus and Lupus Medications

-Mouth and Teeth: Approximately 95% of lupus patients experience symptoms around the moth and oral cavity.
+Mouth and Teeth: Approximately 95% of lupus patients experience symptoms around the mouth and oral cavity.
 Each has its own diagnosis and treatment and they include:

 - Sores (lesions, ulcers) that can be red, white or red and white.
 They can occur on the lips, roof of the mouth and gums; they are usually painless.

 - Dry mouth, which also can be associated with Sjögren’s Syndrome

 - Yeast infections (thrush, oral candidiasis)